OSTRICHES AT NIGHT | ANIMAL MINDS

 3) animals are capable of belief, they’ve just been shy about it.
 So what are animals’ beliefs?

 I am most interested in number 3.
 In my film, ostriches in their pen at night will hear and react to a series of sounds played on a speaker system.
-Later, a projector is set up and the ostriches are shown a series of films about them, culminating in a film of a lion hunting on the savannah.
+Later, a projector is set up and the ostriches are shown a series of films about ostriches, culminating in a film of a lion hunting on the savannah.
 Do the farmed birds believe in predators?
 Will they freak out?

 Lastly, if the birds just aren’t interested in the projector screen or are unable to follow motion pictures - isn’t this also interesting?
 In this case, it would be a film of birds milling around or asleep while a director shows them content he thinks is relevant to them.
 Its hilarious.

-I’ve loved you.
 I’ve got to leave to pursue my new God project.
 See you in there.

-Animal Minds TV Show
+Animal Minds TV Show Blurb

 May 2023